OpenLocalizationTestOrg/azure-docs-pr-test.it-IT/articles/log-analytics/log-analytics-data-collector-api.md

 # Replace with your Primary Key
 $SharedKey = "xxxxxxxxxxxxxxxxxxxxxxxxxxxxxx"

-# Specify the name of the record type that you'll be creating
+# Specify hello name of hello record type that you'll be creating
 $LogType = "MyRecordType"

-# Specify a field with the created time for the records
+# Specify a field with hello created time for hello records
 $TimeStampField = "DateValue"

-# Create two records with the same set of properties to create
+# Create two records with hello same set of properties toocreate
 $json = @"
 [{  "StringValue": "MyString1",
     "NumberValue": 42,